-Although the Royal Commission on Aboriginal Peoples stated in 1996 that Southern Inuit of NunatuKavut (formerly Labrador Inuit-Metis), display a “cultural self-consciousness that [is] essential to nationhood,” adequately characterizing that culture is problematic.
+Although the Royal Commission on Indigenous Peoples stated in 1996 that Southern Inuit of NunatuKavut (formerly Labrador Inuit-Metis), display a “cultural self-consciousness that [is] essential to nationhood,” adequately characterizing that culture is problematic.
 Few historical documents exist that explicitly describe the Southern Inuit way of life prior to the mid-1900s.
 Moreover, the traditional isolation of Southern Inuit families during the long Labrador winters reduced opportunities to form a group identity.
-Historically, however, Southern Inuit culture has centred both on Aboriginal and European practices, beliefs and technologies.
+Historically, however, Southern Inuit culture has centred both on Indigenous and European practices, beliefs and technologies.

 Until recently, the Southern Inuit were known by a variety of vague, and in some cases disparaging, labels, which were often invented and applied to them by other people.
 European traders and Moravian missionaries, for example, called them Settlers, half-breeds, half-castes and mixed settlers.
 By the 19th century, such labels as planters, Labradorians, Anglo-Esquimaux, Southlanders and livyeres were common.

 It was not until 1975 that the word Metis was used in Labrador.
 Ten years later, it was institutionalized with the formation of the Labrador Metis Association (later renamed the Labrador Metis Nation and recently the NunatuKavut Community Council).
-Uncapitalized, the French word métis means mixed, but the formal name Métis refers to descendents of Aboriginal and non-Aboriginal unions.
+Uncapitalized, the French word métis means mixed, but the formal name Métis refers to descendents of Indigenous and non-Indigenous unions.
 It is most commonly applied to the Northwest or Red River Métis of Western Canada, who are of Indian – largely Cree or Ojibwa – and European descent.
 In the mid-2010s, Labrador Inuit-Metis began calling themselves the Southern Inuit of NunatuKavut.

 Southern Inuit are largely descended from Inuit ancestors, but some have Innu, and to a lesser extent, Mi’kmaq heritage.
 They today live in a number of communities on Labrador’s southeastern coast, in portions of central Labrador surrounding Lake Melville, and to the west, in Churchill Falls, Labrador City and Wabush.